richelbilderbeek/dlip/report/README.md

 ### How does a neural network work?

 As said before a neural network consists of neurons.
 These neurons are organised in layers, and the layers communicate with each other.
 The neurons send data in the form of numbers back and forth.
-The neurons all perform some basic calcultons on the data they recieve, multiply this by the weight, and output it.
+The neurons all perform some basic calculations on the data they recieve, multiply this by the weight, and output it.
 After all the neurons have done their job you compare the ouput state with the state it should have been.
-If it matches completely
+(You know because you are training.)
+If it matches completely you are done training, if it doesn't match at all you adjust the weights by looking what each neuron said before it was multiplied by the weight.
+You then make the weights higher or lower and try the process again.

 ### What is (un)supervised learning